 We were soon enjoying duck eggs.
 First one a day, then 2 a day, and then 4 a day!
 We duly took them and enjoyed them.
-And then, Lucy, the younger female, decided she wasn’t having any of that.
+And then, the more independent female decided she wasn’t having any of that.
 She was not going to go through all the effort of laying eggs (and it is an immense amount of effort for a duck) for us to take them.

-Now our Lucy is a conniving one.
-She worked out if she waited for the clutch of 8 or so before she brooded she would be in for a long wait.
-So, with only 2 eggs in the nest the girls had built (in the chicken house!), she sat.
+Because ducks are deviously clever, she worked out if she waited for the clutch to become 8 or so before she brooded she would be in for a long wait.
+So, with only 2 eggs in the nest she had built, she sat.
 If we came near to get the eggs, she puffed herself up and hissed.
-Then Delilah, our other female, got in on the act.
+Then her sister got in on the act.
 They took it in turns to sit whilst the other stretched her legs, ate and socialised, making sure there was someone guarding the nest at all times.
 The eggs became 4, then 6 then 8 in a matter of a couple days and then they both sat, side by side on the nest.
 Nobody was getting past these sentries to their potential duckings.

 Who were we to go up against a pair of brooding ducks?